Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Once a week, put some lemon juice and ice cubes down the disposal.
 It keeps it smelling good and the ice cubes keep the blades sharp.
 Good luck.

 You saved my bootah... not to mention me a few hundred bucks.
 My mistake was a bowl full of sunflower shells.
-My garbage disposal went off the hinges but with this nifty solution and few pumps of the plunger all is good and calm in the land.
-Thank you!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.